abhiishekporwal/QueryHandler/README.md

 Copy the localhost url and paste it on multiple tabs in browser(Mozilla) or POSTMAN tool where you can select request method as GET and run all of them in parallel  : http://127.0.0.1:5000/querytest?querystring='input_your_desired_query'

-Notice each and every process will end at same time and have same output if it runs in wait time.
-It will take x secondsd(e.g. 10 seconds) for any unique query to process and other similar queries will stand still within wait time.
+Notice each query with same query string will end at same time and have same output if hit at the time of processing of same query string.
+It will take x seconds(e.g. 10 seconds) for any unique query to process and other similar queries will stand still within wait time.